stephencweiss/stephencharlesweiss.com/content/blog/2019-06-25/typescript-pick-interface-partials.md

 Imagine I want to create a method that will make changes to a table - but instead of opening up the _entire_ record for modification, I want to limit _which_ attributes to just two (`is_enabled` and `display_order`).

 However, the original table has more fields than that.
-Here’s an interface for demonstration purposes:
+Here's an interface for demonstration purposes:

 ```typescript
 interface IMyTable {